 In 1927 a dam was added to the lake which raised the surface level by about 20 feet to around 1098 feet above sea level (the bottom of the lake is 388 feet below sea level).

 Lake Chelan is listed in the Lakes Category for Chelan County in the state of Washington.
 Lake Chelan is displayed on the "South Navarre Peak" USGS topo map quad.
-Anyone who is interested in visiting Lake Chelan can print the free topographic map and other maps using the link above.
-The location, topography, and nearby roads & trails around Lake Chelan (Lake) can be seen in the map layers above.
+Anyone who is interested in visiting Lake Chelan can view and print the free topographic map, terrain map, and other maps using the link above.
+The location, topography, nearby roads and trails around Lake Chelan (Lake) can be seen in the map layers above.
 The latitude and longitude coordinates (GPS waypoint) of Lake Chelan are 48.037622 (North), -120.3551712 (West) and the approximate elevation is 1,102 feet (336 meters) above sea level.
-If you have visited Lake Chelan before, please share your experience with a comment below.
+If you have visited Washington's Lake Chelan in Chelan County before, please share your experience with a comment below.